Land Clearing/Forestry Debris

 Land clearing generated forestry debris are often ground and trucked off-site when a strong enough beneficial use market exists.
 When no markets exist, these forestry debris present a liability, being left to decay.

 ROI’s ENVIROSAVER™ AND CARBONATOR™ can easily carbonize whole unprocessed debris such as tops, logs, brush, slash, and stumps right on site.
 The end product of the carbonization, biochar, can be applied back into the soil from which the forestry debris were cleared.
 This enhances the quality of the forests’ soil, promoting quicker reforestation by creating a simple carbon negative process.

-Municipal Yard Waste
+Municipal Yard Debris

 Throughout the world, green vegetative organic material like brush and leaves is buried in landfills whole or after being processed through grinders.
 This organic material takes up valuable landfill space which breaks down to biogas containing methane.
 If not captured, this potent greenhouse gas contributes to global warming.

 With ROI’s ENVIROSAVER™ and CARBONATOR™, green vegetative organic material is easily converted into a beneficial end-product that can be sold or used on-site.
 This will greatly increase the overall quality of other recycled products such as topsoil and compost, and can also be used at landfills to assist with odor control.